 St. Petersburg Probate Attorney

 Probate is a legal proceeding in which the probate court assumes jurisdiction over the individually owned assets of someone who has died.
-This court-supervised process insures the payment of debts, taxes and administration expenses, and that the assets of the person who has died are distributed to the beneficiaries in accordance to the instructions written in the person’s will, or to the heirs if there is no will.
-Our St. Petersburg probate attorneys can assist you in this process by initiating the appropriate probate proceeding based on the person’s assets that they owned at the time of their death.
+This court-supervised process ensures the payment of debts, taxes and administrative expenses, and that the assets of the person who has died are distributed to the beneficiaries in accordance with the instructions written in the person’s will, or to the heirs if there is no will.
+Our St. Petersburg probate attorneys can assist you with this process by initiating the appropriate probate proceeding based on the person’s assets that they owned at the time of their death.
 This includes either filing a summary administration or a formal administration to disburse the probate assets to the appropriate beneficiaries and close the estate.

 When an individual passes away, family members are not only left with grief but also with the task of wrapping up the financial affairs of their loved one.
 The legal process of closing a person’s estate is referred to as “probate” and is governed by the Florida Probate Code, Chapters 731-735 of the Florida Statutes.
 While probate can be complicated, there are many ways to simplify this process so that your loved one’s affairs are settled and any disputes are resolved as efficiently as possible.